chj-damon/string-to-json/README.md

-# String to Json converter
+# String to Object converter

-Convert a string that contains a Json object to Json object format.
-This can convert json object that have arrays inside and keys with dot notation.
-Mainly focusing on MongoDB queries.
+Convert a string that contains an object.
 ```js

 For example